 Since the new Dots table is in a different path within the project it can have the same name as the table in the data source.
 Technically, the name of the table in the data source is [Data Source]::[Dots] while the name of the table in the main part of the project is [Dots].
 However, it is a good idea to rename the new Dots table to avoid confusion.

 We change the name to DotsGeom and then we double-click the table to open it.
 It appears with light gray background since so far it has no index and thus is neither writable nor selectable.
+In the illustration above we have right-clicked each column head and have chosen Best Fit Title to make the columns narrower.

 We will add an index and a geometry field by launching Edit - Schema.